Workplace Fire Safety: 6 Prevention Tips

 - Develop a list that contains the names/job titles of internal fire safety wardens

 It should be noted that employers must inform their people of any fire hazards they could be exposed to while performing on the job.
-In addition, employers should also review the fire prevention plan with all employees.
+In addition, employers should review the fire prevention plan with all employees.